| Ode

 President, Avalanche Press

 On the religious front, some Roman Catholic thinkers have been coming around.
 But Christmas has been a secular holiday in the West for quite some time, and the one-day trap seems to have a steady hold on American minds at least.
-Those who’ve forgotten the other 11 days have abandoned one of the culture’s greatest gifts.
+Those who’ve forgotten the other 11 days have abandoned one of Western culture’s greatest gifts.
 This time of year is supposed to be warm and relaxing, a celebration of the turn of the Earth back to the sun and the coming of new life.

 Celebration of December 25th as a feast day long pre-dates